 Lisa Philp, Vice President for Strategic Philanthropy

-Prior to this, Ms. Philp was a program officer for youth development and education at the Robin Hood Foundation, director of communications and government relations at Philanthropy New York, and manager of the urban consortium at Public Technology, Inc. Her leadership in the field has included roles as chair of Asian Americans/Pacific Islanders in Philanthropy, vice chair of The New York Women's Foundation, and board member of Grantmakers for Children, Youth and Families.
+Prior to this, Ms. Philp was a program officer for youth development and education at the Robin Hood Foundation, director of communications and government relations at Philanthropy New York, and manager of the urban consortium at Public Technology, Inc. Her leadership in the field has included roles as chair of Asian Americans/Pacific Islanders in Philanthropy, vice chair of the New York Women's Foundation, and board member of Grantmakers for Children, Youth and Families.

-A frequent media commentator on philanthropy matters, Ms. Philp has also taught Master's level coursework on philanthropy as an adjunct professor at New York University.
+A frequent media commentator on philanthropy matters, Ms. Philp has also taught master's level coursework on philanthropy as an adjunct professor at New York University.
 She earned an M.B.A. in marketing and nonprofit management from the Kellogg School of Management at Northwestern University and received her B.A. in Asian studies and economics from the University of Michigan.
 Ms. Philp also participated in the mid-career Charles H. Revson Fellowship program at Columbia University.

 Seema Shah, Ph.D., Director of Research for Special Projects

 As a geographer and programmer, Jake Garcia has worked on GIS projects for NASA, Al Gore's Climate Project, the City of New York, and the U.S. Army.
-At the Foundation Center, he builds mapping applications, data visualizations, semantic analysis scripts, and application programming interfaces.
+At Foundation Center, he builds mapping applications, data visualizations, semantic analysis scripts, and application programming interfaces.
 In April 2011, Jake was the lead developer on a project that won the Large Organization award in the World Bank's "Apps for Development" contest.
 He received an M.A. in geography from Hunter College and a B.A. in political science from Brown University.